Will a new interstellar visitor be confirmed before 2027?

 Contract Snapshot

-The provided page content ("Will a new interstellar visitor be confirmed 2026?
-Odds & Predictions") is the market question, not the contract rules.
-Therefore, the specific triggers for YES/NO resolution, key dates, or special settlement conditions cannot be extracted from the provided text.
+The provided page content only contains the market question: "Will a new interstellar visitor be confirmed 2026?
+Odds & Predictions."
+It does not include specific details regarding what triggers a YES or NO resolution, key dates/deadlines, or any special settlement conditions for this market.

 Available Contracts